dafn/svelte-typescript-rollup/README.md

-# svelte-typescript-rollup
+# Svelte + Typescript + Rollup

-Minimal boilerplate example of Svelte with Typescript using Rollup
+Minimal boilerplate example of Svelte with Typescript using Rollup.
+This also includes SCSS support

 Install packages
 ```bash